withastro/astro/packages/integrations/netlify/README.md

 ### Static sites

-For static sites you usually don't need an adapter.
+For static sites you usually don't need an adapter, and you are able to use Netlify functions without the adapter.
 However, if you use `redirects` configuration (experimental) in your Astro config, the Netlify adapter can be used to translate this to the proper `_redirects` format.

 ```js
 import { defineConfig } from 'astro/config';